 FAQ

 Q: Can I catch fleas from my cat?
 A: They won't live on you (thankfully), but they will absolutely bite you.
+They can also transmit Bartonella henselae (Cat Scratch Disease) to people, which is one more reason to keep an infestation under control.

 Q: My cat never goes outside.
 Do I really need this?
 A: Ask yourself: do you go outside?
 Fleas are world-class hitchhikers.
-They’ll hop on your pant leg or your shoes and find your cat in no time.
+They'll hop on your pant leg or your shoes and find your cat in no time.
+As Cornell notes, raccoons, skunks, and other wildlife can seed your yard with fleas, so even a backyard visit can bring hitchhikers inside.

 Battling fleas isn't a one-and-done deal; it's a game of persistence.
 By the time you see a flea jumping on your cat, the infestation is already weeks old.
 The secret is to stay ahead of the cycle.
 Don't wait for your cat to start scratching—pick a preventative that fits your lifestyle and stick to it year-round.
 Your cat will thank you for the lack of itchy skin, and you'll thank yourself for never having to vacuum your sofa ten times a day again.
 If you're unsure which product is safest for your specific breed or age of cat, a quick call to your vet is always the best move.